rajea-bilal/rajea-bilal/README.md

 - 💗 I'm an entrepreneur and designer turned software developer with a strong foundation in JavaScript, React, & Node.js.
 I'm obsessed with creating functional, smooth and visually pleasing applications.

 ## 🔭 Current Endeavors
-- 🚀 Currently playing around with React & Next.js.
+- Currently playing around with React & Next.js.
 Feel free to stay awhile and browse through my latest projects.

 ## ✨ Fun Facts
 - I used to design and sell cushion covers and art prints.
-- :bulb: I enjoy reading books, history, design, architecture and spending time in nature.
+- I enjoy reading books, history, design, architecture and spending time in nature.

 ## 📫 Contact
 - :email: You can contact me at rajea.bilal@gmail.com.